oresttokovenko/Guide-How-I-Learn-Languages/README.md

 Language learning should be a positive, pleasurable experience!
 If it isn’t, you need to review your method or motivation.

 ## **More Information:**
 The following is a list of reliable and vetted language learners who give solid advice.
 Watch their videos if you're looking for more.
+Be warned, there are many polyglots who claim to speak many languages but in fact carefully direct conversations into the set phrases that they memorized, or just ignore questions asked of them and change the topic to something they are comfortable with.
+Don't be discouraged by people who claim to have learned a language in a month of a week, it's likely fraudulent.

 | **Polyglot**        | **Link**           |
 | ------------- |:-------------:|